KratosMultiphysics/Examples/particle_mechanics/validation/cylinder_on_inclined_plane/README.md

 The time step is 0.001 seconds; the total simulation time is 1.0 seconds.
 The angle (_&alpha;_) of the inclined plane is 60°.
 The penalty-factor is 1e13.

 The contact between cylinder and inclined plane is modelled with the option "contact" (see line 53, file *ProjectParameters_contact.json*) in the first and with "slip" in the second case, based on (Chandra et al., 2021).
-Choosing "contact" leads to a rolling behaviour of the cylinder; "slip" to a sliding behaviour.
+Choosing "contact" leads to a rolling behaviour of the cylinder; "slip" to frictionless sliding.

 ## Results
 The analytical and numerical solution for the displacement function of the respective case of the above stated problem are compared afterwards: